-The Group’s stated strategy is to build a differentiated, technology-enabled property business providing services for agents, housebuilders, advertisers and consumers that offers ‘best-in-class’ products and platforms across the broader property ecosystem.
-Our strategy will be focussed around four key pillars, comprising a property portal, property related software solutions, the provision of relevant data and market intelligence and a leading communications and marketing capability.
+The Group’s stated strategy is to build a differentiated, technology-enabled property business providing services for agents, housebuilders, advertisers and consumers that offers a ‘best-in-class’ platform across the entire property ecosystem.
+Our strategy is focussed around four key pillars, consisting of a property portal, property related software solutions, the provision of relevant data and market intelligence and a leading communications, consumer monetisation, and marketing capabilities.

 Principle 2 - Seek to understand and meet shareholder needs and expectations

 The Board is committed to an open and ongoing engagement with its shareholders, and it also reviews and discusses the make-up of the Company’s shareholder base at Board meetings.
 The main methods of communication with shareholders will be the Annual Report and Accounts, the interim and full-year results announcements, the Annual General Meeting and the Company’s website.
 In addition, the Chief Executive Officer and the Chief Financial Officer meet regularly with institutional investors and analysts to ensure that the Company’s objectives and any business developments are clearly communicated, and they are available to respond to any enquiries following Company announcements, together with other Company advisers.
 The Non-Executive Directors are also available to discuss any matters that shareholders wish to raise and discuss.

 Principle 3 - Take into account wider stakeholder and social responsibilities and their implications for long term success

 The Board is regularly updated on wider stakeholder engagement feedback to stay abreast of stakeholder insights into the issues that matter most to them and to the Company’s business and to enable the Board to understand and consider these issues in decision-making.